mattgoldspink/grunt-sencha-dependencies/README.md

 ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal styleguide, take care to maintain the existing coding style, some of it is enforced by JSHint for you.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][].

 ## Release History

+- 0.6.0 - Introduced the capability to use the index.html page of a project to simplify things further.
+Note the following properties are now dropped: `isTouch`, `mode`, `printDepGraph`
 - 0.5.2 - Now generate 3 properties of files: sencha_dependencies_{target}, sencha_dependencies_{target}_ext_core and sencha_dependencies_{target}_app
 - 0.5.1 - Added support to use app.json from Sencha Cmd to make it easier for existing users to migrate
 - 0.5.0 - Switched the default mode to use PhantomJs to capture the loaded classes